neilzone/bitbar/README.md

 [Browse our plugins](https://github.com/matryer/bitbar-plugins) to find useful scripts, or [write your own](https://github.com/matryer/bitbar#writing-plugins).

+### Decide if you want to show the configuration menu to users

+By default, BitBar shows users a configuration menu.
+If you want to disable this, run the following in a Terminal:

+	sudo defaults write /Library/Preferences/com.matryer.BitBar userConfigDisabled -bool true

 ### It's free, so please donate

 If you love this, any BitCoin donations are most welcome, to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR` or [send something useful (Amazon Wishlist)](http://amzn.to/1Pd9yOt).